 Ecosystem Structure, Function, and Change

-Analyze the implication of species interactions in ecosystem management and restoration.
+Examine the implication of species interactions on ecosystems.

 Describe water supply, use, and management.

-Identify potential impacts of environmental pollution to human and ecosystem health.
+Determine the effects of environmental pollution on human and ecosystem health.

-Analyze the role of global, national, and regional policies and decisions on environmental issues.
+Analyze the role of local, regional, national, or global policies on the environment.

-Describe the impact of lifestyle choices on sustainability.
+Describe the effect of lifestyle choice on natural resource sustainability.